Motörhead: Name and logo

-Wrestling
+Professional wrestling

 Motörhead are well known in the professional wrestling world for performing wrestler Triple H's entrance music, "The Game", which he has used as his entrance music since January 2001.
 In addition to the song playing whenever Triple H appears on WWE programming such as Raw or SmackDown, and at other pay-per-view wrestling events, the band have performed the song live for him at WrestleMania X-Seven and WrestleMania 21.
 Their song "Rock Out" was also used as the theme song of the WWE pay-per-view Unforgiven in 2008.
 Motörhead also provided the entrance music for Triple H's faction Evolution, entitled "Line in the Sand".
 "The Game" was released on both the American version of the Hammered and WWF The Music, Vol. 5 albums, and "Line in the Sand" was released on the WWE ThemeAddict: The Music, Vol. 6 album.
-Motörhead have since performed a third entrance track for Triple H, entitled "King of Kings", which made its debut at WrestleMania 22.
+Motörhead have since performed a third entrance track for Triple H, entitled "King of Kings", which made its debut at WrestleMania 22 in April 2006.
 Triple H has also introduced the band in concert.
 Lemmy inspired Triple H's facial hair, and Triple H spoke at Lemmy's funeral.

+Motorhead also covered Metallica's "Enter Sandman" for the ECW Extreme Music album, released in 1998.